 - Patch-clamp recordings

-- Genome-wide transcriptome profiling
+- Genome-wide spatial transcriptomic profiling

 - Molecular and cellular techniques

-- Computational modeling
+- Computational analytical tools and modeling